Google pays 1 million euro fine in Italy over StreetView concerns

-MILAN Google has paid a 1 million euro (843.3 thousand pounds) fine imposed by Italy's data protection watchdog over complaints that cars it used to record images on Italian streets in 2010 were not clearly recognisable, the regulator said on Thursday.
+MILAN Google has paid a 1 million euro $1.4 million (843 thousand pounds) fine imposed by Italy's data protection watchdog over complaints that cars it used to record images on Italian streets in 2010 were not clearly recognisable, the regulator said on Thursday.

 "Cars belonging to the giant of Mountain View roamed Italy's streets without being entirely recognisable as such, therefore not allowing the people present in those places to decide whether to be photographed or not," it said in a statement, referring to Google's base at Mountain View in California.